Maybe you visited there once and fell in love with the lush landscape and

 Many Hawaiian girl names are based in water and nature, and Kailani is no exception.
 It means “sea and sky,” and can be gender-neutral.
 Kailani has a few nicknames, such as Kaia, Kai, or Lani.

-Oliana is a girls’ name of different origins, such as Spanish.
+Oliana is a girls’ name of several different origins, including Spanish.
 But it’s the Hawaiian version that has the meaning of “oleander,” which is a beautiful flower.
-The only problem:
+In an interesting twist, the plant oleander is also actually poisonous!
+This name joins the ranks of other pretty but poisonous plant-inspired names, such as Ivy and Azalea.

 The beauty of Hawaiian baby names is that they take two concepts and bring them together to create a unique, amazing name.
 Such is the case with Aolani, a lovely sounding name if ever there were one.
 But when you understand the meaning of Aolani, (Hawaiian “ao” = cloud + “lani” = sky/heaven/royal), a baby named after a heavenly cloud sounds, well, heavenly.